Rovibrational energy levels of H$_2$O by quantum computing: Introduction

-In this paper, we aim to calculate rovibrational energy levels using currently available noisy quantum computers, making our investigation complementary to that for fault-tolerant quantum computers presented in \cite{Szczepanik2025}.
+In this paper, we aim to calculate rovibrational energy levels using currently available noisy quantum computers, making our investigation complementary to that for fault-tolerant quantum computers presented in Ref.~\onlinecite{Szczepanik2025}.
 We derive the qubit form of the rovibrational Hamiltonian and discuss the relative importance of the different terms in the Hamiltonian.
-Taking the water molecule as an example, we employ the classical-quantum hybrid quantum-selected configuration interaction (QSCI) method \cite{Kanno2023,Nakagawa2024} and evaluate a number of rovibrational energy levels using the Quantinuum trapped ion quantum computer \Reimei{} \cite{QuantinuumReimei2025}.
+Taking the water molecule as an example, we employ the classical-quantum hybrid quantum-selected configuration interaction (QSCI) method \cite{Kanno2026,Nakagawa2024} and evaluate a number of rovibrational energy levels using the Quantinuum trapped-ion quantum computer \Reimei{} \cite{QuantinuumReimei2025}.
+In standard methods for eigenvalue evaluation such as the variational quantum eigensolver (VQE) method\cite{Peruzzoetal2014,Yuan2019,Lietal2019,Parrishetal2019,Cerezo2021}, where the expectation value of the Hamiltonian is evaluated using a quantum computer, and the quantum subspace expansion (QSE) method \cite{McCleanetal2017,Yoshioka2022,OLeary2025}, where the matrix elements of the Hamiltonian are evaluated using a quantum computer, the resulting energies are sensitive to noise and require an excessive number of measurements.
+On the other hand, in the QSCI method, the Hamiltonian matrix is constructed using a classical computer.
+This makes the QSCI method applicable to problems in chemistry that are difficult to treat with VQE-type methods using noisy quantum computers.